Return to Index of 2017 Minutes

-Voting members in attendance: Maryam Zar, Richard Cohen, Michael Soneff, Chris Spitz, Reza Akef, Peter Culhane, Lou Kamer, David Kaplan, Sue Kohl, Rick Mills, Cathy Russell, Danielle Samulon, David Card, Barbara Marinacci, Dick Wulliger, Richard Blumenberg, Sarah Conner, Rick Lemmo
+Voting Members in Attendance: Maryam Zar, Richard Cohen, Michael Soneff, Chris Spitz, Reza Akef, Peter Culhane, Lou Kamer, David Kaplan, Sue Kohl, Rick Mills, Cathy Russell, Danielle Samulon, David Card, Barbara Marinacci, Dick Wulliger, Richard Blumenberg, Sarah Conner, Rick Lemmo

-Voting alternates: Doug McCormick, Janet Anderson, Ted Mackie
+Voting Alternates: Doug McCormick, Janet Anderson, Ted Mackie

-Non-voting advisors and alternates: Amir Ebtehadj, Andy Frew, Kevin Niles, David Peterson, Carol Bruch, Doria Anselmo, Quentin Fleming, Matthew Rodman, Susan Payne
+Non-voting Advisors and Alternates: Amir Ebtehadj, Andy Frew, Kevin Niles, David Peterson, Carol Bruch, Doria Anselmo, Quentin Fleming, Matthew Rodman, Susan Payne

-- Certification of Quorum.
+1. Certification of Quorum.
 The Chair Maryam Zar called the meeting to order at 7:01pm and certified that a quorum was present.

-- Introduction of the Board and Audience.
+3. Introduction of the Board and Audience.
 The board and audience were introduced.

-- Approval of Minutes & Upcoming Meetings.
+4. Approval of Minutes & Upcoming Meetings.
 1) Approval of Minutes: Maryam deemed the minutes of January 26, 2017 approved.
-2) Upcoming Meetings: 2/23/17: Vehicle Dwelling Ordinance discussion.
+2) Upcoming Meetings: 2/23/17.
+Vehicle Dwelling Ordinance discussion.

-- Consideration of Agenda.
+5. Consideration of Agenda.
 The Agenda is as distributed.

-- Treasurer’s report.
-Richard reported that the PPCC has a balance of $39,762.16.
+6. Treasurer’s Report.
+Richard Cohen reported that the PPCC has a balance of $39,762.16.

-- Reports, Announcements and Concerns
+7. Reports, Announcements and Concerns.

 7.1.
-From the Chair
+From the Chair.